Obscurely/Rustsomware/README.md

 A ransomware type virus made for learning purposes and learning purposes only, any damage that this virus causes to your computer I don't take responsability for it.
 It sorts the files of the pc in order of importance and encrypts them using AES-128 (hasn't been cracked), the files classed as non important (such as program and games) get deleted making the encryption process quite fast.
 The ransomware also modifes the system making it more "locked down" by disabling features of windows such as control panel, run, etc.
-The ransomware injects it's self on startup using one of the methods (a. using alternate data streams | b.classic shortcut run) and resumes the process where it left off and encrypts any new file.
+The ransomware injects it's self on startup using one of the methods (a. using alternate data streams | b.classic shortcut run, check [the difference between the two](#the-difference-between-the-2-startup-options) to find more) and resumes the process where it left off and encrypts any new file.
 The ransomware can be ran even without admin and will encrypt any file it can. (you need to modify the manifest for this to remove admin)

 ### Built with